djacobow/JustBuffers/README.md

 # JustBuffers
-you've tried the rest, not try the best!
+you've tried the rest, now try the best!